hashicorp/consul/website/source/docs/internals/acl.html.markdown

   way to define more specific policies.
 Clients can list or read queries for which they have "read" access based on their prefix, and similar they can update any queries for which they have "write" access.
-An example use for this type is a query with a well-known name (eg. prod-master-customer-db) that is used and known by many clients to provide geo-failover behavior for a database.
+An example use for this type is a query with a well-known name (eg. `prod-master-customer-db`) that is used and known by many clients to provide geo-failover behavior for a database.

 #### Executing Pepared Queries

-When prepared queries are executed via DNS lookups or HTTP requests, the management ACL isn't used in any way.
-Instead, ACLs are applied to the service being queried, similar to how other service lookups work, except that prepared queries have some special behavior related to where the ACL Token comes
+When prepared queries are executed via DNS lookups or HTTP requests, the ACL checks are run against the service being queried, similar to how ACLs work with other service lookups.
+There are several ways the ACL token is selected for this
-from:
+check:

 * If an ACL Token was captured when the prepared query was defined, it will be used to perform the service lookup.
 This allows queries to be executed by